CINCINNATI -- What an upset it could have been.

 "Rather than us having the magical nine-win, 10-win season, they went to win a national championship and we ended up a .500 team with a conference co-championship, and life goes on," Minter said.
 "It really was just one of those near-miss opportunities where no telling what would have happened had we won the ball game going forward."

-Tressel is now the president of Youngstown State, Guidugli has returned to UC football as an assistant coach and Krenzel has an insurance company.
-Minter's hands are full with the Division II Panthers.
+Tressel is now the president of Youngstown State, Guidugli has returned to UC football as an assistant coach, and Krenzel has an insurance company and does radio broadcasts for OSU football .

 But for a few hours, in that memorable game in 2002, time and place remain crystallized.

 "People always talk to me about it.
 I don't really like to talk about it," Guidugli said.
 "It was a loss but people always want to come up and remind me about it.
 They want to give you a pat on the back.
 At the end of the day, there's still sour grapes in your mouth.
 You had them on the ropes and you couldn't knock them out."